kubernetes/enhancements/keps/sig-architecture/20191001-prevent-permabeta.md

 1. reach GA and deprecate the beta or
 2. have a new beta version and deprecate the previous beta.

-If neither of those conditions met, the beta REST API is deprecated in the second release with a stated intent to remove the REST API entirely.
+If neither of those conditions met, the beta REST API is deprecated in the third release with a stated intent to remove the REST API entirely.
 To avoid removal, the REST API must create a new beta version (it cannot go directly from deprecated to GA).

 For example, in v1.16, v1beta1 is released.
 Sample release note and API doc: